 Instructions

-- Place 3-4 fibrous casings in water and allow them to soak for about 30 minutes while you prepare the sausage.
+- Soak the Casings.
+Place 3 to 4 fibrous casings in a bowl of water and let them soak for about 30 minutes while you prep everything else.
+This softens them up and makes stuffing easier later on.

 Notes